Obberton13/LD33/Ideas.md

 	* block you until you have fly
 	* after you have fly, you still can't go off the top or bottom

+## Abilities:
+	* hide in plain sight
+	* really fast sprint speed, but only lasts 2 seconds